cvpr-vand/challenge/README.md

 - `anomalib`: For MVTec LOCO dataset handling and metrics.
 - `scikit-learn`: For calculating the Area Under Curve (AUC).
 - `torch`: The deep learning framework.
-- `submission-template`: The local package containing the participant's model.

 ## Project Structure